RoopeshPersonal/APEXHols/APEX-Curriculum-221/Hands-on-lab-07/creating-shopping-cart.md

 ### Objectives
 In this lab, you will:
-- Create a page to list the products in the Shopping Cart
-- Create Application Items, Application Processes, and Dynamic Actions to manage the Shopping Cart
+- Create new Page Items and Buttons in the Shopping Cart and Add to Cart pages.

 ## Task 1: Add Items and Buttons to the Page